CrossRef/event-data-user-guide/docs/app-niso.md

 ### 1: List all available data and metrics (providers and aggregators) and altmetric data providers from which data are collected (aggregators).

-Event Data is a platform for collecting event data.
+Event Data is a system for collecting Events and also a platform to allow other providers to publish their own Events.
 The data are gathered through a combination of actively collecting data from non-scholarly sources and allowing scholarly sources to send data.
-It focuses on events ("these things happened") not aggregations ("this many things happened") or metrics ("you got this score").
+It focuses on Events ("these things happened") not aggregations ("this many things happened") or metrics ("you got this score").
 You can find the list of Sources in [Sources](service#data-sources).

 ### 2: Provide a clear definition of each metric.